Medical Officer, Registrar, Senior Registrar, Specialist Doctor & Consultant – Doctor Jobs

 What opportunities are there?

-The majority of opportunities in the Gulf are at Consultant level, working in hospitals or specialist clinics, both government and private.
+The majority of opportunities in the Gulf are at Consultant level or grades of doctors Specialist Doctor / Registrar, Senior Registrar & Medical Officer are also available however Consultant grades are predominant, working in hospitals or specialist clinics, both government and private.
 The qualifications and experience needed to practise as a Consultant depends on where you did your training.
 If specialist training was done in the UK (a Tier 1 country) you need to have 2 years post-CCT experience to work as a Consultant.
 Tier 2 countries require 8 years’ experience post specialisation.

 Due to the Middle Eastern culture of self-referral there has been a lack of opportunities for GPs, but this is starting to change.
 The Ministries of Health in Saudi Arabia, Qatar and the UAE have all put policies in place to massively increase their primary healthcare offerings, which should see a growth in opportunities for overseas GPs in the near future.